MCT-master/mct-master.github.io/_posts/2019-09-14-ims-microture.md

 ### Acknowledgement
 I would like to thanks [Stefano Fasciani](https://stefanofasciani.com/) for his crucial support and guidance in the process of making the instrument.

+### References:
+* Lähdeoja, Otso.
+(2019).
+An approach to instrument augmentation: the electric guitar.
+* Ostertag, Bob.
+(2002).
+Human Bodies, Computer Music.
+Leonardo Music Journal.
+12. 11-14.
+10.1162/096112102762295070.
+* Dobrian, Christopher & Koppelman, Daniel.
+(2006).
+The 'E' in NIME: Musical Expression with New Computer Interfaces..
+277-282.